ericlenio/escreen/README.md

 files to fine-tune your bash shell.
 Files in the profile:

 * *.exp: expect commands that get sourced when expect-ssh starts up, these are usually for registering new markers and handlers (see below)
+* you should have at least one .exp file that defines your PS1 marker as variable `EXPECTSSH_PS1_MARKER`
 * any filename matching `^\w+` is assumed to be bash commands that usually, but not necessarily, define a bash function of the same name.
 A stub shell function of the same name is the file is created when the bash shell starts.
 When the user runs one, that file is uploaded, cached to `EXPECTSSH_TMPDIR` in an encrypted format, and sourced.
 A new shell will always first try to re-use the cached file, if it does not exist or the md5 checksum fails it will get re-uploaded to the cache.
+* .bashrc: put your personal settings here

 ## Markers and handlers